Safety: The #1 Priority of the Toy Industry

 Safety Quick Links

-The U.S. Consumer Product Safety Commission (CPSC) consistently ranks toys among the safest of 15 consumer product categories commonly found in the home.
+Toy safety is the number one, year-round priority for the Toy Industry Association and its members.
 All toys sold in the United States – no matter where they are produced – are highly regulated.
 Conformance to tough U.S. safety standards must be demonstrated by third-party testing labs accredited by the federal government.
-But safety is not something that can be added in (or merely tested for) after a toy is made … it is an ongoing process that begins when a new idea is conceived and carries through every step of design and production, through the arrival of a toy on a store shelf and then into the home.
+Safety is not something that can be added in after a toy is made … it is an ongoing process that begins when a new idea is conceived and is addressed at every step of design and production, through the arrival of a toy on a store shelf and then into the home.
+The U.S. Consumer Product Safety Commission (CPSC) consistently ranks toys among the safest of 15 consumer product categories commonly found in the home.

 TIA’s toy safety assurance initiatives are built upon three pillars that focus on: